Privacy Policy

 3. How we collect personal information

+We will let you know when we will collect personal information.
 When we collect information we will usually let you know why we are collecting the information, if we are required by law to collect the information and consequences of not providing the information

 We will deal with any unsolicited personal or sensitive information in accordance with law.
 This includes destroying the information or ensuring it is de-identified where we are permitted to do so by law.